 |PAR 2401||Paralegal Internship||2|

-The Paralegal Program is approved by the American Bar Association, and fully accredited by the Accreditation Council for Business Schools and Programs (ACBSP), a specialized accreditation recognized by the Council on Higher Education Accreditation.
-All full-time faculty in the Paralegal Program are licensed attorneys.
+The Legal Studies Program is approved by the American Bar Association, and fully accredited by the Accreditation Council for Business Schools and Programs (ACBSP), a specialized accreditation recognized by the Council on Higher Education Accreditation.
+All full-time faculty in the Legal Studies Program are licensed attorneys.
 Sinclair is accredited by The Higher Learning Commission of the North Central Association of Colleges and Schools.
-Programs of study are approved by the Ohio Department of Higher Education.
-Completion of the Paralegal Program does not authorize a graduate to practice law as an attorney, or to give legal advice.
+Programs of study are approved by the Ohio Board of Regents.
+Completion of the Legal Studies Program does not authorize a graduate to practice law as an attorney, or to give legal advice.